lcampbell-zendesk/minimal-reagent-app/README.md

 # minimal-reagent-app

-An minimal example Zendesk App using reagent
+A minimal example Zendesk App using reagent

 ## Setup